vantezzen/vowserdb/README.md

 ```

 # Documentation
-For information on how to use vowserDB please take a look at the [documentation](https://vantezzen.github.io/vowserDB)
+The documentation can be found at [https://vantezzen.github.io/vowserDB](https://vantezzen.github.io/vowserDB).
+It can also be viewed from `docs/index.html` when cloning the repository or by opening `docs/Readme.md`.
+The documentation is powered by [Flatdoc](http://ricostacruz.com/flatdoc).

 # Bugs and feature requests
-Bugs and feature request are tracked on [GitHub](https://github.com/vantezzen/vowserDB/issues)
+Bugs and feature request are tracked on [GitHub](https://github.com/vantezzen/vowserDB/issues).

 # Licence
-vowserDB is licensed under the MIT License - see the `LICENSE` file for details
+vowserDB is licensed under the MIT License - see the `LICENSE` file for details.

 # Acknowledgements

 This library is heavily inspired by Laravels Eloquent syntax.

+# Unit Test
+Unit tests can be executed via `composer test`.